moneroexamples/private-testnet/README.md

 ## tmux session

-The tmux script to automatically launch the three nodes and wallets, and the explorer is [here](https://github.com/moneroexamples/private-testnet/blob/master/tmux-privatexmr.sh).
+The tmux script to automatically start the three nodes and wallets, and the explorer is [here](https://github.com/moneroexamples/private-testnet/blob/master/tmux-privatexmr.sh).

 ## How can you help?